Bethe-ansatz study of the Bose-Fermi mixture: Velocities of excitations

 \section{Velocities of excitations}

-Once we calculated the compressibility and the Drude weight matrices, we are in a position to express the velocities of excitations in terms of their matrix elements.
-Indeed, three equations (\ref{eq:Mmatrixelements}) for the compressibility matrix, two conditions (\ref{eqn:Gal_inv_rel_1}) for Galilean invariance, and one independent matrix element of the Drude matrix, for example Eq.~(\ref{eq:Dbb}), make a system of six independent linear equations that contain six unknowns, $v_1$, $v_2$, $\rho_0$, $\sigma_0$, $\tilde\rho_0$, and $\tilde\sigma_0$.
+If the compressibility and the Drude weight matrices are known, we can express the velocities of excitations in terms of their matrix elements.
+Indeed, three equations (\ref{eq:Mmatrixelements}) for the compressibility matrix, two conditions (\ref{eqn:Gal_inv_rel}) for Galilean invariance, and one independent matrix element of the Drude matrix, for example Eq.~(\ref{eq:Dbb}), make a system of six independent linear equations that contain six unknowns, $v_1$, $v_2$, $\rho_0$, $\sigma_0$, $\tilde\rho_0$, and $\tilde\sigma_0$.
 It can be solved for the unknowns which can be expressed in terms of $\mathcal{M}_{\FF}$, $\mathcal{M}_{\BB}$, $\mathcal{M}_{\FB}$, $\mathcal{D}_{\BB}$, $n_{\F}$, and $n_{\B}$.

 Alternatively, the velocities of excitations follow from Eqs.~(\ref{eqn:Exact_Relation_ChemicalPot}) and (\ref{eqn:Exact_Relation_Drude}).
 They directly lead to the relations

 Therefore, once the determinant and the trace of the matrix product $\mathcal{DM}$ are known, the velocities of excitations can be calculated from the system (\ref{eq:detTr}).
 Equations (\ref{eq:detTr}) also mean that $v_1^2$ and $v_2^2$ are the eigenvalues of the matrix $\mathcal{DM}$.
 Note that Eqs.~(\ref{eq:detTr}) can also be understood as Vi\`{e}te's formulas of the biquadratic equation